Please or Register to create posts and topics.

 I now decided to research the proprietor of the Ficksburg Hotel, J. Jankielsohn.
 I should have started there.
 I found two references to him, the first a court case JANKIELSOHN v.
 REX of 7th July 1904 when he was the properietor of the Grand Hotel, Bloemfontein.
 This was a criminal procedure in which the charge was 'Permitting drunkenness.-Ordinance 8 of 1903, sec.
 51, sub-sec.
 I.'

-J (Jankielsohn) was charged with permitting drunkenness to take place upon his retail liquor licensed premises.
-He was the holder of a liquor license.
+J (Jankielsohn) was the holder of a liquor license.
+He was charged with permitting drunkenness to take place in his retail liquor licensed premises.
 There was some evidence that J or his barmen had knowledge of a drunken man in the bar, if not they were culpably ignorant of his presence there.
 J was charged with permitting drunkenness to take place upon his retail liquor licensed premises known as the Grand Hotel, Bloemfontein.
-The appellant was found guilty.
+J was found guilty.
 The facts disclosed by the evidence show that on the night of the 10th June, 1904, 'a man went into the bar of the Grand Hotel in an intoxicated condition.
 He was staggering and being watched by two policemen who went into the bar a few minutes afterwards and found him sitting over a table with a bottle of Castle Beer to his lips'.
 Ha!

 Okay, so now we know that J was the proprietor of the Grand Hotel, Bloemfontein, in 1904.
 In addition to this, I found this reference to J on-line, posted in 2005. entitled 'Hotel Proprietors in SA circa 1915'.
 This was cited in a ROOTSWEB List and names some hotel owners, apparently taken from the magazine ON THE ROAD (about 1915), one intended for South African commercial travellers, not proto-beatniks.
 Under 'F', it lists "Ficksburg Hotel, Ficksburg: J. JANKIELSOHN ("late proprietor Grand Hotel, Bloemfontein").